sprillo/cs267-project/README.md

 ### src.counting

 This module contains the functions to compute count matrices used to estimate rate matrices.
 The two functions exposed by this module are `count_transitions` and `count_co_transitions`.
 The function `count_transitions` counts transitions between _single_ amino acids, while the function `count_co_transitions` counts transitions between _pairs_ of amino acids.
 Our goal is to make `count_co_transitions` as fast as possible, but it might be easier to start with `count_transitions`.
+Take a look at the docstring of these functions for more details, as well as the tests at `tests/counting_tests/counting_test.py`.

 ### src.simulation

 This module exposes a unique function `simulate_msas` which simulates data under a given Markov Chain model of amino acid evolution.
 Our goal is to make `simulate_msas` as fast as possible.
+Take a look at the docstring of the function for more details, as well as the tests at `tests/simulation_tests/simulation_test.py`.

 ### src.evaluation